jiangxinke/JiangXinke.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Welcome to my personal page!
-My name is Xinke Jiang (蒋新科), and I will be starting my master's degree in the School of Computer Science at Peking University.
-My research interests primarily lie in urban computing using knowledge graphs, graph neural networks, and spatiotemporal data mining, with a particular focus on urban anomalies and active travel modes.
+My name is Xinke Jiang (蒋新科), and I am working on my master's degree in the School of Computer Science at Peking University.
+My research interests primarily lie in graph neural networks, knowledge graphs, and spatiotemporal data mining.
 Other than from the structural data, I could also do the mining from video data and text.

-I am passionate about how to use data and algorithms to make our city greener and better!
+I am passionate about how to use data and algorithms to make our world better and better!

 I come from a small town in the southeast part of China, with Lucid waters and lush mountains as well as spicy food and hotpot.
 Then, I completed my undergraduate studies at the School of Information and Software Engineering at the University of Electronic Science and Technology of China (UESTC) from September 2019 to June 2023.